 Please contact us in advance if there is anything that you might need from us to help keep well during your stay – for example, we can arrange for our shop staff to store medication that requires refrigeration.

-There is always someone on duty at Polmanter in case of emergencies – they can be contacted through our main reception, farmhouse or assistant manager’s reception, or the night warden’s mobile phone (Number).
+There is always someone on duty at Polmanter in case of emergencies – they can be contacted through our main reception, farmhouse or assistant manager’s reception, or the night warden’s mobile phone (07858 367838).

-In case the unthinkable occurs, we also have an automated defibilator in reception
+In case the unthinkable occurs, we also have an automated defibrillator in Reception.

 Information about Polmanter